The ultimate goal of customer service is to provide a seamless & great customer experience. But is that all?

 Customer service is not what it looks like.
 It’s not about answering customers’ emails & calls; customer service jobs require more than that.
-It’s where relationships build and forged for the long term.
+It’s where relationships are built and forged for the long term.

-You need certain technical skills to handle daily customer queries and day-to-day operations, but it also needs soft skills.
+You need certain technical skills to handle daily customer queries and day-to-day operations, but you also need soft skills.
 Soft skills like empathy, positive tone of voice, body language, intuitions, quick thinking, and fast problem-solving are necessary to stand out in the competitive market of customer service jobs.

 Soft skills mixed with technical skills can help you develop connections with customers and gain their trust.
 When your ability to influence customers’ decisions is high, you will be more valuable to your organization.